 Natural treatment for varicose veins works by strengthening the veins and reducing fluid leakage through the vessel walls.
 There are several herbs that have a ‘toning’ effect on the vessels, preventing them from leaking while other nutrients strengthen the vessel wall, preventing them from worsening over time.
 This can also reduce pain as well.

-Vein Complex contains the botanicals Horse Chestnut, Butcher’s Broom and Gotu Kola.
-Each of these has a long historical use for varicose veins and work to tighten and prevent them from leaking and expanding.
+The botanical medicines Horse Chestnut, Butcher’s Broom and Gotu Kola are used in combination - each of these has a long historical use for varicose veins and work to tighten and prevent them from leaking and expanding.

 Vitamin C with Flavonoids provides both vitamin C for strengthening collagen (which the vessels are made from) and flavonoids, plant chemicals that improve blood vessel tone.